AaronTYT/AaronTYT/Readme.md

 <a href="https://www.linkedin.com/in/aaron-tanyutat/"><b>LinkedIn</b></i>

 <br/>
-Currently in journey to become a Full Stack Developer / Data Science
+Currently in journey to become a Technologist